top of page

 Trauma

 Unfortunately, labour rarely goes as expected.
-KTS can support women who have undergone traumatic childbirth, such as an emergency C-section or an assisted delivery.
-Flashbacks, nightmares, and panic attacks are a few things that these women may experience months after birth and again throughout subsequent pregnancies.
+KTS can support individuals who have undergone traumatic childbirth, such as an emergency C-section or an assisted delivery.
+Flashbacks, nightmares, and panic attacks are a few things that these people may experience months after birth and again throughout subsequent pregnancies.
 We use a variety of strategies to assist our clients in overcoming challenging memories and maintaining their attention on the actual pregnancy and birthing process.

 At Kōwhai Therapeutic Services we work with clients across New Zealand with our office based in Wellington